baiondatainc/text2cypher-gemma-2-9b-it-finetuned-2024v1/README.md

 ```

 # NOTE on creating your own schemas:
-* In the dataset we used the schemas are already provided.
+* In the dataset we used, the schemas are already provided.
 They are created either by
-   * Directly using the schema the inout data source provided  OR
+   * Directly using the schema the input data source provided  OR
    * Creating schema using neo4j-graphrag package (Check: SchemaReader.get_schema(...) function)
-* In your own Neo4j database, you can utilize **neo4j-graphrag package::SchemaReader.get_schema(...) function
+* In your own Neo4j database, you can utilize `neo4j-graphrag package::SchemaReader` functions